kiq005/kiq005.github.io/_projects/lk.md

 #### The Game

-The Jam’s theme was “Life in Space”.
-We decided to develop a game about a alien that arise in moon and was trying to destroy the Earth!
-And you must be the hero, in the more insane way, and kill the monster!
+The Jam's theme was "Life in Space".
+The game is about an alien that arises on the moon and was trying to destroy the Earth.
+You play as the insane hero that goes to the moon to kill the monster and save our planet.

 #### libGDX Jam - 2016

-The [libGDX Jam](https://itch.io/jam/libgdxjam) was a completely different experience.
-We had one month to develop an entire game from scratch, using [libGDX](https://libgdx.badlogicgames.com/), a framework to develop games in Java.
+The [LibGDX Jam](https://itch.io/jam/libgdxjam) was a completely different experience.
+We had one month to develop an entire game from scratch, using [LibGDX](https://libgdx.badlogicgames.com/), a framework to develop games in Java.

 #### Development

-Is not easy to develop a game with Game Engines, but develop a game without a Game Engine is harder.
-[The game](https://itch.io/jam/libgdxjam/rate/49383) was developed using only java and libGDX.
-I think that developing a game without game engines is something that all game developers should do at least once.
-The game ended up with some bugs, due the difficulties of developing a 3D game, with a very limited time, but the experience was awesome!
+It is not easy to develop a game with Game Engines, but developing a game using only a programming language and a framework is even harder.
+[This game](https://itch.io/jam/libgdxjam/rate/49383) proves me that the experience of developing a game without a Game Engine should be mandatory for all game developers to do it at least once.

 #### External